How to Make Self Care a Daily Habit

 Self care has a marketing problem.

 Somewhere between the Instagram aesthetics and the expensive face masks, it became something reserved for special occasions.
-A reward for when you've worked hard enough.
-A treat for when you finally have time.
+A reward.
+A treat.
+Something you unlock after you've been productive enough, patient enough, good enough.

-But real self care — the kind that actually sustains you — has nothing to do with any of that.
+But real self care — the kind that actually holds you together — has nothing to do with any of that.

 It's not a luxury.
 It's not a reward.
 It's not something you earn.